Repertorium Columbianum

 Editors: Geoffrey Symcox, General Editor (UCLA); Luciano Formisano, Philological Editor (University of Bologna); Blair Sullivan, Associate Editor (UCLA).
 Editorial Board: Michael J. B. Allen (UCLA); Teofilo F. Ruiz (UCLA); Norman J. W. Thrower (UCLA); Edward Tuttle (UCLA).

-VOLUME 1: We People Here: Nahuatl Accounts of the Conquest of Mexico (University of California Press 1993; repr.
-Wipf and Stock Publishers 2004, ISBN 1-59244-681-7)
+VOLUME 1: We People Here: Nahuatl Accounts of the Conquest of Mexico.
+University of California Press, 1993; repr.
+Wipf and Stock, 2004.
+ISBN 1-59244-681-7.

-Editor and translator: James Lockhart, UCLA.
+Editor and translator: James Lockhart, UCLA

-VOLUME 2: The Book of Privileges Issued to Christopher Columbus by King Fernando and Queen Isabel (University of California Press 1996; repr.
-Wipf and Stock Publishers 2004, ISBN 1-59244-675-2; $36.00)
+VOLUME 2: The Book of Privileges Issued to Christopher Columbus by King Fernando and Queen Isabel.
+University of California Press, 1996; repr.
+Wipf and Stock, 2004.
+ISBN 1-59244-675-2.

 Editor and translator: Helen Nader, University of Arizona